Linux CLI: The Commands I Use Every Day

 pkill -f "node server.js"

-The -f flag on pkill matches against the full command line, not just the process name.
-Without it, pkill node would kill ALL Node processes.
-With -f, you can target a specific one.
+-f matches the full command line, not just the process name.
+Without it, pkill node kills ALL Node processes.
+With -f, you target a specific one.

 HISTTIMEFORMAT="%F %T " history | tail -20